UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 - Last Violated Zone
   - This is the last zone whose status logical status was Violated, this doesn't mean it caused an Alarm, only means it went Violated
 - Last Triggered Zone
   - The zone has caused an alarm to be triggered.
-This comes directly from the ELK when the zone is not an entry/exit or night delay, or optionally the node server will trigger for other cases.
-See Additional Trigger for more informaition.
+This comes directly from the ELK when the zone is not an entry/exit, or optionally the node server will trigger for other cases.
+See Additional Trigger above for more informaition.

 #### Keypad Node